-Camp Interlaken is proud to be Screen Free!
+Camp Interlaken is proud to be Screen-Free!
 This transition to Camp may be difficult for campers whose lives are dominated by personal technology and information overload.
-Below are some reasons that Camp Interlaken is a Screen Free environment:
+Below are some reasons that Camp Interlaken is a Screen-Free environment:

-- Encourage our campers to spend more time enjoying the outdoors - Promote socialization between campers and teach important communication skills - Remove the divide between "the haves, and the have-nots" in each cabin - Reduce the stress associated with the damage to and theft of electronics - · Give campers a much needed break from the world of technology - Allow campers to fully embrace the connections they make with other campers - Assure that our campers are not exposed to age inappropriate material iPod/MP3 Players
+- Encourages our campers to spend more time enjoying the outdoors - Promotes socialization between campers and teaches important communication skills - Removes the divide between "the haves, and the have-nots" in each cabin - Reduces the stress associated with the damage to and theft of electronics - · Gives campers a much-needed break from the world of technology - · Allows campers to fully embrace the connections they make with other campers - Assures that our campers are not exposed to age-inappropriate material iPod/MP3 Players

-After spending time trying to define what electronics devices were and were not affected by this type of change, we are happy to specifically clarify how this is defined at Camp Interlaken.
+After spending time trying to define what electronics devices were and were not affected by this type of change, we are happy to clarify how this is defined at Camp Interlaken specifically.

-No music players with interactive screens, or that play movies or television shows, will be allowed.
-This includes, but is not limited to iPod Nano, iPod Touch, iPod Classic, iPhone, etc. As we recognize that campers like to have their music with them and like to be able to identify and find their songs, we recommend bringing an iPod Shuffle, a Sansa Clip, or a personal CD player for music.
+No music players with interactive screens or that play movies or television shows will be allowed.
+This includes but is not limited to iPod Nano, iPod Touch, iPod Classic, iPhone, etc. As we recognize that campers like to have their music with them and like to be able to identify and find their songs, we recommend bringing an iPod Shuffle, a Sansa Clip, an MP3 player, or a similar music device.